 • data sources and methods of data acquisition

 • georeferencing, co-ordinate systems and projections

 • working with raster and vector data

-• manipulation, spatial data query and analysis of a wide range of geographic, environmental and socio-economic information relevant to geography, environmental sciences and wildlife conservation
+• manipulation, spatial data query and analysis of a wide range of geographic, environmental and socio-economic information.

 Total contact hours: 24